rivergillis/blog/content/posts/change-for-the-sake-of-change.md

   - UI
 ---

-Today I opened up Spotify to find this things had changed, once again.
+Today I opened up Spotify to find that things had changed once again.
 It looked like this:

 ![A spotify screenshot](../../sp2.jpg)